Optimization of Tree Ensembles: Case study 1: drug design

 For this set of experiments, we use the data sets from \cite{ma2015deep}.
 These data sets were created for a competition sponsored by Merck and hosted by Kaggle.
 There are fifteen different data sets.
 In each data set, each observation corresponds to a compound/molecule.
 Each data set has a single dependent variable, which is different in each data set and represents some measure of ``activity'' (a property of the molecule or the performance of the molecule for some task).
 The independent variables in each data set are the so-called ``atom pair'' and ``donor-acceptor pair'' features, which describe the substructure of each molecule (see \citealt{ma2015deep} for further details).
 The goal of the competition was to develop a model to predict activity using the molecular substructure; such models are known as quantitative structure-activity relationship (QSAR) models.

 The optimization problem that we will consider is to find the molecule that maximizes activity as predicted by a random forest model.
 Our interest in this problem is two-fold.
 First, this is a problem of significant practical interest, as new drugs are extremely costly to develop.
 Moreover, these costs are rising: the number of drugs approved by the FDA per billion dollars of pharmaceutical R\&D spending has been decreasing by about 50\% every 10 years since 1950 \citep[a phenomenon known as ``Eroom's Law'' -- Moore's Law backwards; see][]{scannell2012diagnosing}.
 As a result, there has been growing interest in using analytics to identify promising drug candidates in academia as well as industry (see for example \citealt{atomwise}).
-With regard to random forests, we note that they are widely used in this domain: the QSAR community was one of the first to adopt them \citep{svetnik2003random} and they have been considered a ``gold standard'' in QSAR modeling \citep{ma2015deep}.
+We note that random forests are widely used in this domain: the QSAR community was one of the first to adopt them \citep{svetnik2003random} and they have been considered a ``gold standard'' in QSAR modeling \citep{ma2015deep}.

 Second, the problem is of a very large scale.
-The number of independent variables ranges from about 4000 to just under 10,000, while the number of observations ranges from about 1500 to just over 37,000; in terms of file size, the smallest data set is approximately 15MB, while the largest weighs in at just over 700MB.
+The number of independent variables ranges from about 4000 to just under 10,000, while the number of observations ranges from about 1500 to just over 37,000; in terms of file size, the smallest data set is approximately 15MB, while the largest is just over 700MB.
 Table~\ref{table:merck_data_summary} summarizes the data sets.
-Estimating a random forest model using the conventional \texttt{randomForest} package in R on any one of these data sets is a daunting task; to give an example, a single random forest tree on the largest data set required more than 5 minutes to estimate, which extrapolates to a total computation time of over 8 hours for a realistic ensemble of 100 trees.
+Estimating a random forest model using the conventional \texttt{randomForest} package in R on any one of these data sets is a daunting task; to give an example, a single tree on the largest data set requires more than 5 minutes to estimate, which extrapolates to a total computation time of over 8 hours for a realistic forest of 100 trees.